This post may contain affiliate links. Please see my disclosure policy for details.

 How to find the Devil’s Pulpit (step by step instructions)

-From whatever parking spot you choose, it gets a little harder to navigate and actually finding it.
+From whatever parking spot you choose, it gets a little harder to navigate and actually find it.

 The good news is for my readers, I’ve got detailed instructions below.

 The great thing is that many people visit, so there are people that can help you out and point you in the right direction.